pauvictorio/blimp-sample-app/README.md

-# blimp-sample-app
+# A sample app using Blimp
-A sample app showing the usage of Blimp
+This app shows how Blimp is used to create a simple app interacting with a local MySQL database.